welldone-software/redux-toolbelt/packages/redux-toolbelt-saga/README.md

 ### `makeAsyncSaga()`
 Creates a saga that handles actions created using `makeAsyncActionCreator`.

-The first argument specifies saga when to dispatch the function in the second argument.
+The first argument specifies the saga to dispatch when the function in the second argument is dispatched.

 ```js
 const fetchTodos = makeAsyncActionCreator('FETCH_TODOS')